-Participate in hands-on science activities and learn how to fish at the Aquatic Visitors Center on South Bass Island.
-Activities include inspecting Lake Erie’s complex ecosystem through hands-on displays, observing and identifying live fish in aquaria, and discovering current research projects that help protect Lake Erie.
+Participate in hands-on science activities and learn how to fish at the Aquatic Visitors Center (AVC) on South Bass Island.
+Inspect Lake Erie’s complex ecosystem through hands-on displays, identify live fish in aquaria, and discover research that helps protect Lake Erie.

 Experience a fish sampling technique different from the trawl on the Science Cruise.
 Use a seine to net small fish in the shallow waters off the dock, and then use dichotomous keys to identify the catch.